 9. Use Small And Slow Solutions

 You know the saying “The bigger they are, the harder they fall”.
-Here the sense is that working small and slow you can better observe how the system you’ve created develop and more easily introduce correction in them without having to start over.
+Here the sense is that working small and slow you can better observe how the systems you’ve created develop and more easily introduce correction in them without having to start over.
 Small and slow systems are easier to maintain than big ones, making better use of local resources and produce more sustainable outcomes.

 10. Use and Value Diversity